Conanyedo/Sudoku/README.md

 # Sudoku

-just a stupid sudoku game written in C that solve a sudoku board using backtracking algorithm.it also gives an user input in case you wanna solve it.
+just a stupid sudoku game written in C that solves a sudoku board using backtracking algorithm.it also gives an user input in case you wanna solve it.

 ## Usage
 you can play it using commands to input a number in a specific spot using its coordinates y and x, as well as erasing a spot in case of wrong number.